genelewis/countySTATS/README.md

   var INTERACTIVITY = True       // <----THIS IS THE LINE TO FIND
 ```

-and then changing the value from **True** to **False**.
+and then changing the value from `True` to `False`.

 ### General Code Outline
 - - - -
-In the event any of these charts need to be modified, here’s a quick rundown of how the code works to create these charts.
+In the event any of these charts need to be modified (or a new chart added), here’s a quick rundown of how the code works to create these charts.
 Again, all of this code relies heavily on the [D3.js library](https://d3js.org/); it’s helpful to have a general understanding of how D3 works (particularly with regards to its ENTER > UPDATE > EXIT strategy) before continuing on, but not necessary.

-I’ll start by going through the code for the charts, and then briefly talk about the strategy I used in making the `index.html` page to display them all (this is likely similar, but **NOT** the same as how these charts are actually implemented on the OKPolicy website; however, it may be helpful if you’re just doing data updates and want to use this page as a quick reference tool).
+I’ll start by going through the code for the charts, and then briefly talk about the strategy I used in making the `countystats.html` page to display them.

 ##### Creating the Charts: